satcar77/tech-interview-problems/README.md

 88. You have a large array with most of the elements as zero.
 Use a more space-efficient data structure, SparseArray, that implements the same interface:
+- init(arr, size): initialize with the original large array and size.

+- set(i, val): updates index at i with val.

+- get(i): gets the value at index i.

 89. Given a string of round, curly, and square open and closing brackets, return whether the brackets are balanced (well-formed).